 How Does Yoga Help To Cure Vertigo?

 Some yoga poses work on the nervous system and strengthen it.
 These poses also work on the balance centers and the inner ear, and help build concentration and focus.
-Yoga works on the sympathetic and parasympathetic nervous systems and increases the circulation in the head and the rest of the body.
+Yoga works on the sympathetic and parasympathetic nervous systemsi XPart of the autonomic nervous system that alerts the body to danger, resulting in increased heart rate and sweating. and increases the circulation in the head and the rest of the body.

 7 Asanas That Will Help You Overcome A Vertigo Attack